 Climate change presents unprecedented challenges for investors.
 Unlike traditional investment risks, climate-related risks are characterized by fundamental uncertainty and a lack of historical data.
-Pragmatic investors recognize that climate change poses a significant financial threat.
+Pragmatic financial institutions recognize that climate change poses a significant financial threat.
 To address this, they employ climate scenario analysis—a forward-thinking approach that simulates potential economic and financial impacts across different future scenarios.
 By doing so, investors can proactively understand unique risks, identify opportunities, and navigate unforeseen challenges.

 To achieve a comprehensive understanding, climate scenario analysis must encompass a wide range of potential futures while remaining practically plausible.
 Although incorporating various assumptions and views is unavoidable when modeling ‘what-if’ scenarios under such uncertainty, three overarching principles enhance the plausibility of a deterministic narrative-based climate scenario.